Studio Accessories

 3. Talent Panel

-In fact, while the Main Announcer or Panel Operator controls everything via the Audio Console, guests often need their own individual control for headphone levels, cough mute and mic on/off.
+There is normally a Main Announcer or Panel Operator who controls everything via the Audio Console; however, guests and hosts often need their own individual control for headphone levels, cough mute and mic on/off.
+For this reason, it would be smart to place the talent panel in front of the microphone.

 Most panels include a headphone jack, and some also contain an XLR connector for the microphone.